AACAP Psychodynamic Faculty Initiative (PsyFI) Mentorship Award

 The application deadline for 2023 admissions is May 1, 2023 (11:59 p.m.
 PST).

 In order for your application to be processed, you will need to submit the following to firstname.lastname@example.org:

 - Completed application form which includes a proposed project for improving some aspect of the current training program’s teaching of psychodynamic psychotherapy;

 - Curriculum vitae;

-- Letter of endorsement from the Residency Program Director/Training Director showing support for the enhancement of psychodynamic psychiatry in their training program; and
+- Letter of endorsement from the Residency Program Director/Training Director (or Division Head/Department Chair if applicant is the Training Director) showing support for the enhancement of psychodynamic psychiatry in their training program; and

 Applications are screened for eligibility and completion.
 Participants are selected by a committee comprised of the two co-chairs of the Initiative, one member of the Psychotherapy Committee and one member of the Training & Education Committee.
 Key criteria assessed include: